saran-surya/cassata/README.md

-# CASSATA
+# CASSATA 🍥
-## NODE JS express server proxy, that's set as easy as a cake 🍥
+## A NODE JS express server proxy, that's set as easy as a cake.

 ### Hosting your server in a different location and need to access the data is only available in your location, this is a goto solution if you want to set your proxies for ***FREE \**** ..